ThomasSilloway/LevelUpLarry2DSS/README.md

  - Enemies are added to the queue by either RandomEnemyGenerator (for testing) or via Twitch Integration ( coming soon )
  - RandomEnemyGenerator simulates Twitch Integration by adding to the EnemyQueue random EnemyProfiles at random times
  - There can only be one enemy alive or in the queue at a time.
 This logic is handled by the EnemyQueuePermissions

+ Twitch Integration
+ - To enable twitch integration, download the TwitchWorks plugin & follow the instructions to enable it
+ - In EnemySpawnerGameMode, turn on the twitch integration boolean
+ - Please when making changes turn off the twitch integration and use the random enemy spawner instead, twitch integration should only be turned on for publishing